-- Paid Leave refers to times that an employee is not working but is paid by the College.
-Payment may be full payment of salary, or partial payment.
+- Paid Leave Time that an employee is not working but is paid by the College.
+Payment may be full payment of salary or partial payment.
 Examples include Administrative Leave, Jury Duty, Public Board or Commission Leave, Voting Leave and Military Leave.

-- Unpaid Leave or Leave without Pay includes time the employee is not working and is not paid.
+- Unpaid Leave or Leave without Pay Time the employee is not working and is not paid.
 Examples include leave for personal reasons, professional development or for medical leave after all sick leave, annual leave and compensatory leave is exhausted.

 A. Leave with Pay